kindone/python-proptest/docs/generators.md

 lazy_result_gen = Gen.lazy(expensive_calculation)
 ```

-Beyond the built-in generators, `PyPropTest` provides **combinators**: functions that transform or combine existing generators to create new, more complex ones.
+Beyond the built-in generators, `python-proptest` provides **combinators**: functions that transform or combine existing generators to create new, more complex ones.
 This is how you build generators for your specific data types and constraints.

 These combinators are essential tools for tailoring data generation precisely to your testing needs.
 For a comprehensive guide on how to use them, see the [Combinators](./combinators.md) documentation.